| Exam Name | ACT Aspire Early High School Practice Exam – 2026 Updated |

 Answer: B

-Rationale: Revision includes evaluating where sentences best fit to improve coherence and logical structure.
+Rationale: Revision includes evaluating where sentences best fit to improve coherence and logical structure. - In math, what does solving a system of equations involve?

 A. Guessing